adhocteam/Head-Start-TTADP/README.md

 	You're all done!
 In sandbox, `process.env.SECRET_FRUIT` will be `"strawberry"`.
 In dev, `process.env.SECRET_FRUIT` will be `"dewberry"`.  🎉

-**Interacting with a deployed database**

-Our project includes four deployed Postgres databases, one to interact with each application environment (sandbox, dev, staging, prod).
-For instructions on how to create and modify databases instances within the cloud.gov ecosystem see the [terraform/README.md](terraform/README.md).

-You can run psql commands directly against a deployed database by following these directions.
+**Login to cloud.gov via Cloud Foundry CLI**

-1. Install Version 7 of the Cloud Foundry CLI tool
+1. Install Version 7 (not 6) of the Cloud Foundry CLI tool

     - On MacOS: `brew install cloudfoundry/tap/cf-cli@7`
     - On other platforms: [Download and install cf][cf-install].
 Be sure to get version 7.x